Transfer of Credit from Other Colleges

-Individual academic departments at Tulane may have rules governing the transfer of credits from community or junior colleges that may affect students.
-For specifics, contact an academic advisor.
-No more than 27 credits of business coursework may be transferred to SoPA; no more than 27 credits in business may be applied to any bachelor's degree at SoPA.
+Individual academic departments at Tulane outside of SoPA may have rules governing the transfer of credits from community and junior colleges that may affect students (i.e. another school at Tulane may not accept community college transfer credits that SoPA does accept).
+For specifics, contact a SoPA academic advisor.
+No more than 27 credits of business coursework may be transferred to SoPA; no more than 27 credits in business may be applied to any bachelor’s degree at SoPA.

 Students with transfer credits should see an academic advisor before the end of their first semester to have their credits evaluated.
-When transcripts are received, students will be notified via a receipt of transcript acknowledgement sent to their Tulane email accounts.
-Students who do not receive a transcript receipt in a reasonable time frame should contact the SoPA Records Manager to check the status.
-Transfer credit requested for academic work done more than 10 years ago is subject to review.
+When transcripts are received, students will be notified via a receipt of transcript acknowledgment sent to their Tulane email accounts.
+Students who do not receive a transcript receipt within a reasonable time frame should contact the SoPA Records Manager to check the status.
+Transfer credit requested for academic work done more than 10 years prior to admission to SoPA is subject to review by SoPA.
+Courses transferred from other institutions are not included in grade-point average calculation.

 No changes to course enrollment status, grades or grade types will be made more than three years after the close of the semester in which the course was offered.
 This rule places a three-year time limit on the retroactive adding or dropping of courses, or requesting grade changes.